 Legal due diligence

 We thoroughly analyze the internal documents, legal relations, and business compliance of the company to be merged or acquired.

 In-house lawyer service

-The service of Grant Thornton Baltic's in-house lawyer is intended for entrepreneurs who are looking for a reliable partner to solve the company's day-to-day legal issues.
+The service is intended for entrepreneurs who are looking for a reliable partner to solve the company's day-to-day legal issues.

 The contact person service

 We offer a contact person service to Estonian companies with a board located abroad.

 We organize both public trainings and tailor made trainings ordered by clients on current legal and tax issues.